Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Performance and Complexity Evaluation

 \section{Performance and Complexity Evaluation}

 In this section, we compare maximal-planar-connected RISs with the other existing BD-RIS architectures in terms of achieved performance and circuit complexity.
 The performance is measured by the sum rate obtained by optimizing the BD-RIS in multi-user \gls{miso} systems, while the circuit complexity is given by the number of tunable admittance components included in the BD-RIS.
+While maximal-planar-connected RISs are the planar RISs with maximum flexibility, they are not claimed to achieve optimal sum rate.